PaulJPhilp/effect-notion/README.md

 # effect-notion

 `effect-notion` is a lightweight, production-ready server that acts as a secure proxy for the Notion API.
 Built with the powerful [Effect](https://effect.website/) library, it provides a robust, type-safe, and efficient way to fetch data from Notion databases and pages.

-It comes with a suite of features designed for serious application development, including logical field overrides, dynamic filtering, and schema-driven type generation.
+It includes features for real apps: logical field overrides, dynamic filtering, schema-aware validation, consistent errors, and optional type/code generation.

 ## Who is this for?